 Students are expected to bring their own device to the school.
 Details about the school's prescribed device(s) as well as how to obtain one will be provided separately.
-Students are expected to read and adhere to the College's Computer Use Policy that is detailed in their planner.
+Students are expected to read and adhere to the Student Computer and Mobile Phone Use Agreement that is detailed in their planner.